KiLJ4EdeN/face_recognition_cpp/README.md

 # face_recognition_cpp
 Facial Recognition with cpp using state of the art insightface model.

+### DONE
+functionallity to compare two images using cosine distance.

 ### TODO
-adding functionallity to compare two images using cosine distance.

-adding saveable embeddings to collect a database of faces and do 1 to N comparisons.
+saveable embeddings to collect a database of faces and do 1 to N comparisons.

 # usage